 I hate it to break it to you, but I believe you really don't need a ton of gear to get started.
 In fact when I first started back in 2015, all I had was a smartphone.
 I then gradually bought more gear over the years to increase the production value.

-The content and the stories that you share are always more important than what they look like.
+The content and the stories that you share are always more important than what they look or sound like.
 That said, if you want to step up your production quality, especially how you sound, here's a shortlist of everything I've used to launch my YouTube channel and my podcast over the last few years.